Generic Unsupervised Optimization for a Latent Variable Model With Exponential Family Observables: Numerical Verification and Example Applications

-\ \\ {\bf Denoising.} Finally, we use the presented updates to denoise images corrupted by non-Gaussian noise.
-This task can be considered more difficult compared to the removal of additive white Gaussian noise which numerous established denoising algorithms are optimized for (compare, e.g., \cite{DabovEtAl2007,GuEtAl2014,BurgerEtAl2012,ChaudhuryAndRoy2017,ChenAndPock2017,ZhangEtAl2017,TaiEtAl2017,ZhangEtAl2018}).
-We investigate two different noise types, namely Poisson and Exponential.
-As datasets, we use the standard benchmark images 'house', 'cameraman' and 'peppers' \cite{DabovEtAl2007,salmon2014poisson}.
-From each image we then generate one with added Poisson noise and one with added Exponential noise.
-As next step, we then apply Poisson-MCA (P-MCA) to denoise the images with Poisson noise and analogously Exponential-MCA (E-MCA) to denoise the images corrupted by Exponential noise.
-In particular, we consider the non-linear inverse problem (compare \cite{tarantola2005inverse}) of estimating the non-noisy image only from observing a noisy version of the clean image: P-MCA and E-MCA are directly applied to the noisy image itself without leveraging external, clean training data (this is sometimes also referred to as `zero-shot' learning; compare, e.g., \cite{ShocherEtAl2018,ImamuraEtAl2019}).
-Mathematically speaking, given a set $Y_{\mathrm{corrupted}} = F(Y_{\mathrm{original}})$ of corrupted data points ($F$ denotes a noise operator, in this case Poisson or Exponential), we aim to compute an estimation $Y_{\mathrm{estimate}}$ of the uncorrupted data $Y_{\mathrm{original}}$.
-As for both Poisson and Exponential distributions the sufficient statistics are $T(y) = y$ (i.e., $M(\Theta) = W$), we can follow \cite{GuiraudEtAl2018} and use the following estimator\footnote{Estimators of other distributions would use the corresponding $M(\Theta)$ matrix.} for the non-noisy image pixels:

-The family of ef-MCA models allows for treating a much larger variety of noise distributions, of course, but focusing on P- and E-MCA may illustrate the potential also for other noise types which may be encountered in data.
+Finally, we used the presented algorithms to denoise images corrupted by non-Gaussian noises.
+This task can be considered more difficult compared to the removal of additive white Gaussian noise which numerous established denoising algorithms are optimized for \citep[compare, e.g.,][]{DabovEtAl2007,GuEtAl2014,BurgerEtAl2012,ChaudhuryAndRoy2017,ChenAndPock2017,ZhangEtAl2017,TaiEtAl2017,ZhangEtAl2018}.
+We investigated two different noise types, namely Poisson and Exponential, and used standard test images for benchmarking (see Appendix~\ref{denoising} and Fig.~\ref{fig:original_images} for details on the images used).
+Concretely, we applied Poisson-MCA (P-MCA) to denoise images corrupted by Poisson noise and analogously Exponential-MCA (E-MCA) to denoise images corrupted by Exponential noise.
+The family of EF-MCA models allows for treating a much larger variety of noise distributions, of course, but focusing on P- and E-MCA may illustrate the potential also for other noise types.
+For denoising images with Beta noise (using the Beta-MCA model), the reader may be referred to \citet[][]{MousaviEtAl2021}.